WomensCodingCircle/CodingCirclePython/README.md

 ### Lesson 4: Iteration
 Follows lesson 5 of UMich course.
 Introduces loops and list. **Project** you will create a program that let you hunt for treasure.

+### Lesson 5: Strings
+Follows lesson 6 of UMich course.
+Explores strings indexing and functions. **Project** you create a program that processes DNA.